caumaria/caumaria/README.md

  <br>
 • • • 🟢 OPEN TO WORK <br>
  <br>
-  I’m searching for a junior level position as a front-end developer, where I can utilize my skills to create an amazing product with cool design &  user experience.  <br>
+  I’m searching for a junior level position as a software developer.  <br>
  <br>
   The three strongest driving forces within me are curiosity, delight, and the aspiration to achieve something remarkable.
 My goal is to create exceptional web experiences. <br>
  <br>